The Old World Can’t Be Beat…

 And, in many parts of the country, the lifestyle is affordable.

-Plus, France offers an enviable choice of diverse geography, which translate into a variety of climate types and lifestyle choices.
-From chic beachside towns to charming rural villages, from Alpine Mountain ranges to sophisticated urban centers, there’s a little bit of everything in France.
+Plus, France offers an enviable choice of diverse geography, which translates into a variety of climate types and lifestyle choices.
+From chic beachside towns to charming rural villages, from Alpine mountain ranges to sophisticated urban centers, there’s a little bit of everything in France.

 State-of-the-art public transportation, including trains, metros, buses, and more, is available throughout France and beyond.
 The respective systems are easy to navigate, affordable, and fast.